hectorqlucero/ls/README.md

 ## Overview

-**ls** is a [Leiningen](https://leiningen.org/) project template designed to rapidly scaffold robust Clojure web applications following Lucero Systems conventions.
-It provides code generators for CRUD grids, dashboards, and reports, using a consistent handler/view/model structure and Hiccup for HTML rendering.
+**ls** is a modern [Leiningen](https://leiningen.org/) project template for rapidly building robust, scalable, and maintainable Clojure web applications.
+Designed for productivity and best practices, it empowers developers to scaffold CRUD grids, dashboards, and reports in seconds, following Lucero Systems conventions.
+With a clear handler/view/model structure, Hiccup-based HTML, and seamless database integration, **ls** is the fastest way to launch your next Clojure web project.

 ---